cirosantilli/android-cheat/native_codec_minimized/README.md

 TODO: remove that download requirement.
 Either embed the file under `res/`, or generate one programmatically.

 TODO: change orientation breaks the video.

+Summary of how it works:

+- when an event happens, the Java code reports it to the NDK layer, and it gets added to a queue
+- the NDK forks a loop thread which does a single job: decode the video
+- video decoding happens without any explicit memory output copies inside the surface, so there is some chance that it is being doing efficiently in video memory all the time.
+Without this thread, UI would bog.